syncfusion-content/maui-docs/MAUI/DatePicker/Formatting.md

 ---
 layout: post
-title: Formatting in .NET MAUI DatePicker control | Syncfusion
+title: Formatting in .NET MAUI Date Picker control | Syncfusion
-description: Learn here all about Formatting support in Syncfusion .NET MAUI DatePicker (SfDatePicker) control and more.
+description: Learn here all about formatting support in Syncfusion .NET MAUI Date Picker (SfDatePicker) control and more.
 platform: maui
 control: SfDatePicker
 documentation: ug
 ---

-# Formatting in .NET MAUI DatePicker (SfDatePicker)
+# Formatting in .NET MAUI Date Picker (SfDatePicker)

 Format is a way to represent the value of the date in a different string format.

-By default, the DatePicker format is "[PickerDateFormat.yyyy_MM_dd]()".
+By default, the Date Picker format is "[PickerDateFormat.yyyy_MM_dd]()".

 The different types of formats are: